 Considering workers from most of these categories have been deemed essential throughout the pandemic, it’s amazing how little they’re actually paid.
 At the beginning of the COVID-19 crisis, many major retailers provided workers with hazard pay, but most stopped this practice within a few months.

 One exception is Home Depot, which has continued to pay full-time employees an extra $100 per week and part-time employees an extra $50 per week.
 Target also gave team members five bonuses during 2020, including a $500 bonus at the end of the year for all hourly associates.

-It’s possible employers that stopped offering hazard pay — or didn’t provide it in the first place — will start providing it again and even offer back hazard pay, as President Joe Biden and Vice President Kamala Harris plan to encourage them to do so.
+It’s possible employers that stopped offering hazard pay — or didn’t provide it in the first place — will start providing it again and even offer back hazard pay.

 “A large number of employers, especially in the retail and grocery sectors, have seen bumper profitability in 2020 and yet done little or nothing at all to compensate their workers for the risks they took,” stated a fact sheet released by President Biden’s transition team on Jan.
 14. “The president-elect believes these employers have a duty to do right by their frontline essential workers and acknowledge their sacrifices with generous back hazard pay for the risks they took across 2020 and up to today.”

-More than just hazard pay, President Biden’s proposed $1.9 trillion economic relief package includes a measure to raise the minimum wage to $15 per hour.
+More than just hazard pay, President Biden’s $1.9 trillion economic relief package initially included a measure to raise the minimum wage to $15 per hour.
 One employer this would not affect is Target, as the retailer has already made this move, opting to raise its starting wage to $15 per hour in June 2020.